 A Look into Fursuiting

 The furry community is one of the most active and creative in the world of costuming and cosplay.
 Furries, also known as “fursuiters,” are persons who like cosplaying as anthropomorphic animal characters, many of which are original creations that combine features of different animals.

 Although the creatures may seem like actual animals, many fursuiters draw influence from anthropomorphic animal characters in cartoons and anime.
 Therefore, the costumes frequently have a bright color palette and a cartoonish style.

-Furries often get together at conventions dedicated to the fursuit community, though some may also frequent more mainstream events like a comic book or anime conventions.
+Furries often get together at conventions dedicated to the fursuit community, though some may also frequent more mainstream events like comic book or anime conventions.
 However, most first-timers tend to forget fursuiting etiquette or need to learn it.